TheMayhem6328/scholastica-pyfest22/Round01/README.md

 > Make sure to do validation wherever possible

 Make a program that takes `n` amount of ID numbers (`n` being number of students in school [estimate] ) as input.
 ID numbers have to be sorted in ascending order.
-They can't be repeated - repetitive inputs should be discarded.
+They can't be repeated - repetitive inputs should be discarded (they don't add to counter).
 They have to match the format `XXXX-XX-XXXX`.

 Then, form an email out of them by stripping the hyphens off ( i.e. convert the format `XXXX-XX-XXXX` to `XXXXXXXXXX`) and suffixing it with `@scholastica.online`
 (E.g `2013-06-0031 ==> 2013060031@scholastica.online`)